What are you waiting for? The play’s the thing!

-Aida is a bright student in her last year of high school.
-She wants to pursue a major in science and get a useful career in the medical field.
-However, there is a catch: Aida is also a talented actress.
-And her performance in a school play catches the attention of a professor at a famous performing arts college.
-When he invites her to audition for a spot at the school, Aida’s friends and relatives are excited about the opportunity.
+Aida is planning to go to university and study science to get a practical in-demand job.
+However, there is a catch: Aida is a talented actress.
+When a famous theatre school invites her to audition for a spot, Aida’s friends and relatives are excited about the opportunity.
 Everyone has advice for her, but Aida must make her own decision about her future.

 Here are some free downloadable resources you can use with the book.
 Have you come up with your own great idea for an activity that works with Her Own Worst Enemy?
 Send it to us.
 If we use it, we’ll send you a discount coupon good for any of our titles.